2009 swine flu pandemic in South America: Uruguay

 Uruguay confirmed its first two cases on 27 May in a 27-year-old man and a 15-year woman who recently arrived from Argentina.

 On 8 June, two private schools in Montevideo were closed in order to prevent an increase in the number of infected people.

 On 11 June, the number of cases on Uruguay increased to 36.

 As of 12 June, the Ministry of Health won't give anymore information about new cases, since the flu has entered into a pandemic phase, arguing that it's no longer needed.
 However, they will start studying possible outbreaks inside the country.
 To date, there are 1500 suspected cases.

-As of 22 June, the Ministry of Health confirmed 195 cases present in the country.

 On 29 June, the first death due to A H1N1 Influenza happens.

-As of 3 July, four persons died because of this flu.
+As of 6 July, the Ministry of Health confirmed 195 cases present in the country and 4 deaths.

 On 14 July the Ministry of Health confirmed 15 deaths as caused by this flu.